Published: August 8, 2018 ~ Last updated: March 16, 2021

 AGPtEK also has a pink keypad phone available as well as a binaural headset (covers both ears).

 While I didn’t have trouble out of this keypad phone, I have to admit that it is a low-quality product.
 The phone is made from cheap plastic.
 I made sure to handle it with extra care.
 I was sure that it would crack if I dropped it.
 The headset feels fragile as well.
 I always removed it slowly to ensure that it didn’t break.

 There were a lot of times that the headset cord just didn’t seem long enough.
 I would end up pulling at the keypad in order to reach for something in my work area.

 Having to adjust the headset volume on the keypad was a hassle.
-I found that other premium quality headsets include volume control on headset cord itself.
-This feature would have been a great help.
+I found that other premium quality headsets include volume control on the headset cord itself.
+This feature would have been much more convenient.

 If you are just starting out in work at home phone support, the AGPtEK Call Center Dialpad Headset Telephone would be a good starter keypad for you.
 However, if you want a better quality phone, I would suggest getting one from the Smith Corona brand.

 They are pricier but are the same quality as those used in traditional call centers.

 Here are few more brands:

 My current work at home job uses VOIP for phone support.
 So, I haven’t used my keypad phone in a while.
 However, if I am ever required to use my landline again for a job, I will likely be purchasing one of the pricier models.
 Since I have settled on a work at home career in customer service; I believe that a phone of higher quality would be a good investment.